-- Defining the scenarios based on the needs and aspirations of the different end-users. - Identifying and resolving any practical issues at each one of the older adult's' home that can hinder the demonstrator's implementation. - Performing the setup of the device and platform and testing that services are fully operational. - Educating and training the older adults on how to adopt and use the services as well as the Augmented Reality Training Expert for their well-being. - Definition and Analysis of the Users' Scenarios. - Product Setup, GUIDed Learning and Demonstrators Implementation.
+- Defining the scenarios based on the needs and aspirations of the different end-users. - Identifying and resolving any practical issues at each one of the older adult's' home that can hinder the demonstrator's implementation. - Performing the setup of the device and platform and testing that services are fully operational. - Educating and training the older adults on how to adopt and use the services, as well as the Augmented Reality features of the mobile app. - Definition and Analysis of the Users' Scenarios. - Product Setup, GUIDed Learning and Demonstrators Implementation.